Contract Costing Meaning

 - Work-in-progress is an important aspect of contract costing.
 This refers to the amount of pending work & not yet completed as on a specific date.
 In the balance sheet, the cost of completed & certified (by the expert) and the amount of profit earned in presented under the head “Certified Work-in-progress.”
 Also, the value of uncertified work includes the cost of work not yet certified, the cost of labor, material, and other expenses connected with the contract.

-- The cost of certified work is decided as per the milestones set in the contract.
-Thus, experts such as architects, engineers, surveyors, etc. are appointed to certify the work completed to date.
+- The cost of certified work is decided per the milestones set in the contract.
+Thus, experts such as architects, engineers, surveyors, etc., are appointed to certify the work completed.
 As per the work completion, the revenue is recognized by the contractor.

 - Profits are estimated at two stages.
-One at the time when work certified by the contractor, it is called as notional profit.
+When work certified by the contractor is called a notional profit, one at a time.
 After completion of the whole contract, the actual profit is calculated.

 Advantages